 Before you create your inside sales cadence, you need to decide whether you will use it company-wide.
 Do you want your entire team using the same approach to the sales process?
 Setting up a universal inside sales cadence for all agents unifies your team and sets a standard for your sales process.

 However, you may opt to allow agents to set up their own individual sales cadences.
-When you give them the opportunity to create their own, agents can cater to their specific strengths.
-Do they see more results when they follow up with an email after a specific amount of time?
-Are second touches via SMS better than a second call?
+When you enable them to create their own, agents can cater to their specific strengths.
+Do they see more results when they follow up with an email after a particular amount of time?
+Are other touches via SMS better than a second call?

 Good agents know which approaches work for them.
 If you trust your team enough to establish a cadence that performs well, they will feel less restricted when working through their sales process.